daleighan/MLsandbox-service/README.md

 ### Startup
 This section is a work in progress.
 Install of python dependencies on machines other than my own is yet to be setup.
-1) to install all node modules, run npm install.
+* To install all node modules, run npm install.
-2) to install all python dependencies, run pip install.
+* To install all python dependencies, run pip install.
-3) npm run compile will bundle the react file.
+* Run npm run compile will bundle the react file.
-4) npm start will start the flask server.
+* Run npm start will start the flask server.
-5) go to http://127.0.0.1:5000/ to open the web app.
+* Go to http://127.0.0.1:5000/ to open the web app.

 ### Demo
 * The page is not hosted anywhere yet, but will be hosted on heroku in the future